bketelsen/phukit/README.md

 `phukit` is a command-line tool that installs bootc-compatible container images directly to physical disks.
 It handles the complete installation process including partitioning, filesystem creation, container extraction, and bootloader installation - all without requiring the `bootc` command itself.

 The tool implements an A/B partition scheme for safe, atomic system updates with automatic rollback capability.
+It follows the [UAPI Group Boot Loader Specification](https://uapi-group.org/specifications/specs/boot_loader_specification/) for maximum compatibility with modern Linux boot infrastructure.

 ## Source Image Requirements